JackJack3231/MiniSB-Extruder-Mounts/Extruder_Mounts/_OneFitsMost/README.md

 # One Fits Most Mount a.k.a.
 Swiss Cheese
 This is a variant of the Minified Cowling that allows you to mount many extruders while having to print very few files.

-The Cowling itself supports the Sherpa Mini, Libra Mini, TBG-Lite Left and Right and the Vz-Hextrudort Low CNC.
+The Cowling itself supports the Sherpa Mini, Libra Mini, TBG-Lite Left and Right, the Vz-Hextrudort Low CNC and the LGX Lite.
 The Sherpa Micro and Orbiter v2.0 can be used by printing a adapter plate each.

 ![Cowling](./images/OFM_Cowling.png)